 Upgrade Your Insulation

-As your home ages, it may be necessary to upgrade insulation to reduce cooling and heating costs and make your home more comfortable.
+As your home ages, it may be necessary to upgrade insulation to reduce cooling, AC repair in Houston, effective price and make your home more comfortable.

 Check Your Thermostat

 Cooling your home at 78º or warmer with the fan switch on “auto” can provide the best balance between comfort and savings.
 For extra savings, raise the thermostat to 82º when you’re not home.

 Make Use of Ceiling Fans

 Keep your home comfortable and reduce your AC service in Houston & A/C costs by installing energy-efficient ceiling fans to circulate the air.
 The average cost to run a fan is only $7 a month!